codeigniter4/shield/docs/references/authentication/tokens.md

 Tokens will expire after a specified amount of time has passed since they have been used.
 By default, this is set to 1 year.
-You can change this value by setting the `$unusedTokenLifetime` value in the `Auth` config file.
+You can change this value by setting the `$unusedTokenLifetime` value in the **app/Config/AuthToken.php** config file.
 This is in seconds so that you can use the [time constants](https://codeigniter.com/user_guide/general/common_functions.html#time-constants) that CodeIgniter provides.